geoffcline/gdcblog/content/posts/parking.md

 draft: false
 ---

 Public transit is great for the environment, and it's safer than driving distracted.
-However, it's very *communal* in Seattle, and is definately a COVID-19 vector.
+However, it's very *communal* in Seattle, and is definitely a COVID-19 vector.

-Let's review the parking (e.g., solo drive) options for employees at the Amazon Seattle Campus, that are appropriate for the medium-term threat COVID sitaution.
+Let's review the parking (e.g., solo drive) options for employees at the Amazon Seattle Campus, that are appropriate for the medium-term threat COVID situation.

 ## Parking Models
 Amazon has two parking models in Seattle, monthly and occasional.
 They work more similarly than you think.